Our Lady of Fatima

 Three children, six visits

 The events at Fátima center on three young shepherds: Lúcia dos Santos, ten years old, and her cousins Francisco and Jacinta Marto, ages eight and six.
-Tending sheep near their village in central Portugal, the children reported seeing a radiant woman who appeared to them six times, once a month, between May 13 and October 13, 1917 — a sustained pattern rather than a single, isolated event, giving word of the visits time to spread well beyond their own families.
+Tending sheep in a field known as the Cova da Iria, near their village in central Portugal, the children reported seeing a radiant woman "brighter than the sun," standing on a small holm oak tree, who appeared to them six times, once a month, between May 13 and October 13, 1917 — a sustained pattern rather than a single, isolated event, giving word of the visits time to spread well beyond their own families.
+Portugal at the time was a young, unstable republic openly hostile to the Catholic Church, having recently expelled religious orders and suppressed public displays of faith, which made the local authorities deeply suspicious of the reports and, at one point, led to the children being briefly detained and threatened by a local official trying to force them to recant.

 A close-up statue of the Virgin Mary wearing a golden crown and white robes trimmed in gold, hands folded in prayer.